Universal Approximation with Quadratic Deep Networks: Introduction

-In our previous studies [23-25], we proposed quadratic/second-order neurons and deep quadratic neural networks.
-In a quadratic neuron, the inner product of a vector of data and the corresponding weights in a conventional neuron is replaced with a quadratic function.
-The resultant quadratic neuron enjoys an enhanced expressive capability over the conventional neuron.
-For example, a single quadratic neuron can implement the famous XOR logic [23].
-Furthermore, each quadratic neuron can be viewed as a generalized fuzzy logic gate, and a deep quadratic network is nothing but a deep fuzzy logic system [25].
-Note that high-order neurons [26-27] were taken into account in the early stage of artificial intelligence, but they are not connected into deep networks and suffer from combinatorial explosion of parameters due to high order terms.
-In contrast, our quadratic neurons of a limited number of parameters (tripled that of a conventional neuron) performs the utility of high-order neurons in a deep network architecture.
-For this type of novel quadratic deep networks, we developed a general backpropagagtion algorithm [24] to make them trainable, paving the way for quadratic neurons to be applied for deep learning. \\
+In our previous studies [25-28], we proposed quadratic neurons and deep quadratic networks.
+In a quadratic neuron, the inner product of an input vector and the corresponding weights in a conventional neuron is replaced with a quadratic function.
+The resultant quadratic neuron enjoys an enhanced expressive capability over the conventional neuron (Here conventional neurons refer to neurons that perform activation of an inner-product, and conventional networks refer to networks completely comprising conventional neurons).
+Actually, a quadratic neuron can be viewed as a fuzzy logic gate, and a deep quadratic network is nothing but a deep fuzzy logic system [27].
+Furthermore, we successfully designed a quadratic autoencoder for a real-world low-dose CT problem [28].
+Note that high-order neurons [29-30] were taken into account in the early stage of artificial intelligence, but they are not connected to deep networks and suffer from a combinatorial explosion with the number of parameters due to high order terms.
+In contrast, our quadratic neuron uses a limited number of parameters (tripled that of a conventional neuron) and performs a cost-effective high-order operation in the context of deep learning.
+For quadratic deep networks, we already developed a general backpropagation algorithm [26], enabling the network training process. \\

-However, how quadratic neurons improve the expressing capability of a deep quadratic network has not been studied up to now, preferably in relation to that of a conventional neural network.
-In this paper, we ask three basic questions regarding the expressive capability of a quadratic network: (1) for the one-hidden-layer network structure, is there any function that a quadratic network can approximate much more efficiently than a conventional network?
+However, how quadratic neurons improve the expressing capability of a deep quadratic network has not been theoretically studied up to now, preferably in relation to that of a conventional neural network.
+In this paper, we ask four basic questions regarding the expressive capability of a quadratic network: (1) for the one-hidden-layer network structure, is there any function that a quadratic network can approximate much more efficiently than a conventional network?
 (2) for the same multi-layer network structure, is there any function that can be expressed by a quadratic network but cannot be expressed with conventional neurons in the same structure?
-(3) Does a quadratic network give a new insight into universal approximation?
+(3) Does a quadratic network give a new insight and a new method for universal approximation?
+(4) To approximate the same class of functions with the same error bound, is a quadratic network able to enjoy a lower number of weights than a conventional network?
 If the answers to these questions are favorable, quadratic networks should be significantly more powerful in many machine learning tasks.\\